-CECRP gives nursing schools an advantage by ensuring nurse practitioner and clinical nurse specialist programs meet all ANCC certification eligibility criteria.
+CECRP gives nursing schools an advantage, ensuring nurse practitioner and clinical nurse specialist programs meet ANCC certification education eligibility criteria.
 Students gain assurance the nursing program they choose qualifies them to seek ANCC national certification.

 CECRP is voluntary and not required for graduates to seek ANCC national certification.
-However, graduates of CECRP-approved programs enjoy a simpler, faster application process to sit for exams and achieve initial certification.
-Plus, CECRP streamlines communication between nursing schools and ANCC on changes that influence ANCC certification applications for future graduates.
+However, graduates of programs accepted by the ANCC CECRP enjoy a simpler, faster application process to sit for exams and achieve initial certification.
+Plus, CECRP streamlines communication between nursing schools and an ANCC faculty liaison on changes that influence the ANCC certification application process for future graduates.

-With CECRP approval, ANCC assesses the APRN core and role competencies across at least 1 population in graduate nursing programs.
-All graduates who complete 100% of the approved program curriculum automatically qualify to sit for national certification exams, saving valuable time.
-Plus, CECRP approval makes nursing programs more attractive to prospective students—a benefit your registrar and future graduates will appreciate.
+With CECRP acceptance, ANCC assesses the APRN core and role competencies across at least one population in graduate APRN nursing programs.
+All graduates who complete 100% of the approved program curriculum will meet the education requirements to sit for national certification exams, saving valuable time (providing all other eligibility requirements are met).
+Plus, CECRP acceptance makes nursing programs more attractive to prospective students—a benefit your school and future graduates will appreciate.

-Requirements are based on the Consensus Model for APRN Regulation: Licensure, Accreditation, Certification, and Education.
-CECRP approval is valid for 3 years and may be renewed.
+ANCC education requirements for APRN certification are based on the Consensus Model for APRN Regulation: Licensure, Accreditation, Certification, and Education, CECRP approval is valid for 3 years and may be renewed.